processism/processism.github.io/oberver-paradox.md

 description: Understanding the fundamental challenge of consciousness studying consciousness
 permalink: /observer-paradox
 navigation: |
   *This page explores our fundamental challenge.
-Best suited for understanding our approach.*
+Best suited for understanding my approach.*
   *Previous: [Introduction to Processism](introduction-to-processism) | Next: [Our Methodology](methodology)*
 ---